Understand The Process Of Your California Misdemeanor Or Felony Case

 • Appeal: You have the right to appeal a conviction, based on irregularities committed by the prosecutor, judge or jury.

-Learn More About the Misdemeanor and Felony Process
+Learn More About The Misdemeanor And Felony Process

 If you have been charged with a state misdemeanor or felony offense in Orange County or elsewhere in Southern California, call Irvine criminal law attorney Ron Cordova at 949-769-2175 or contact the office by email as soon as possible.